jenskeiner/lintr/docs/project_plan.md

    - Use proper configuration classes (e.g., `GitHubConfig`) to handle GitHub-specific settings
    - Add clear error messages for common issues like invalid tokens or API rate limits
    - Consider making repository filtering options (private, archived) configurable through the main configuration
+5. When handling GitHub organization repositories:
+   - Maintain a clear separation between organization-specific mode (single org via `org_name`) and user mode with optional organization inclusion
+   - Use `get_user().get_orgs()` to enumerate all organizations a user has access to
+   - Consider performance implications when including organization repositories, as it requires additional API calls
+   - Test both the positive case (organizations included) and negative case (organizations excluded) with proper mock resets
+   - When fetching user repositories with `get_repos()`, always specify `affiliation="owner"` to get only user-owned repositories, as the default behavior includes all accessible repositories including organization ones

 ### Rule Implementation
 1. Use Python's ABC (Abstract Base Class) to enforce a consistent interface for all rules.
 This ensures that all rules implement the required methods (`check`, `can_fix`, and `fix`).